 The team at UON, led by Professor Paul Dastoor, created an electronic, conductive ink as well as a process for printing that substance onto clear, thin, laminated sheets.
-The sheets are flexible yet durable enough that it can be rolled up for transportation.
+The sheets are flexible yet durable enough that they can be rolled up for transportation.

 The solar film is light enough that it can be attached to roofs and walls with Velcro.
 To install the sheet, you simply roll it out onto the surface you want to attach it to.

 3D printing could help lower that barrier to entry.
-With the new 3D-printed solar technology, production cost is around just $1 for each square foot.
+With the new 3D-printed solar technology, the production cost is around just $1 for each square foot.
 Professor Dastoor’s solar film is efficient too, which makes solar even more affordable.

-UON installed the solar sheets on their campus in order to study their performance.
+UON installed solar sheets on their campus in order to study their performance.
 So far, the findings have been promising.
-Researchers have found that the 3D-printed solar tech generated electricity more consistently than standard panels even with cloud cover and in low-light situations.
+Researchers have found that the 3D-printed solar tech generated electricity more consistently than standard panels, even with cloud cover and in low-light situations.
 The film has even been able to produce small amounts of power from moonlight.

 It can also be printed relatively quickly from any properly equipped 3D printer.
 This, as well as the ease with which it can be transported, means it could potentially have applications in disaster relief situations and be used to provide power to remote communities.